 Kids don’t approach every new learning task in exactly the same way.
 But how your child interacts with information probably does fall into patterns that draw on natural talents and preferences.
 Those patterns are learning strengths, and they are the pathways to learning.

 .
 For example, some kids are drawn to words, while some are good with their bodies and movement.
 Some kids do very well learning new information visually.
 Other common pathways include learning by listening to information, by finding patterns, and by working with other people.
 Many people learn best through combinations of these areas of strengths.

 People have varying levels of natural ability in different areas.
 Your child’s set of abilities help make up a unique “intelligence fingerprint.”
 But it’s not the only factor.
 Another is thinking style.
 That’s the way kids process the information they take in.

-The Importance of a Growth Mindset
+The importance of a growth mindset

 Just because kids have a natural ability in one area doesn’t mean they can’t build ability in other areas.
 It’s important to help your child learn to take on challenges when it comes to learning.
 Believing that abilities can improve over time despite setbacks is known as a

 Kids with a growth mindset believe that even when they fail at something, they can eventually succeed.
 Feedback and what they learn from experience helps them create strategies to improve.
 This, too, is a strength that affects learning.

-Talent, ability, skill, knowledge and thinking style.
+Talent, ability, skill, knowledge, and thinking style.
 Looking at them together can help you understand how your child naturally learns.

 Take learning to tie shoes, for example.
-If your child has a talent for thinking in pictures, she may have learned to tie her shoes by watching you do it.
-If she has a talent for taking things apart and putting them back together, she may have learned by doing it over and over.
-Whatever your child’s preferred method is, it’s likely she learned to do other things the same way, too.
+Kids who have a talent for thinking in pictures may have learned to tie their shoes by watching someone else do it.
+Kids with a talent for taking things apart and putting them back together may have learned shoe-tying by doing it over and over.
+Whatever a child’s preferred method is, it’s likely they learned to do other things the same way, too.
 (If your child hasn’t learned to tie shoes yet,